 Consider hiring a professional copywriter if you’re a photographer who wants to:

-A copywriter can help you create a compelling website and also assist you with other marketing materials such as an ad, brochure, press release, sales letter and more.
+A copywriter can help you create a compelling website and also assist you with other marketing materials such as a blog, email campaign, brochure, sales letter and social media posts.

 A copywriter can do more than write your website.
 Consider a pro for writing sales letters, brochures, ads and more.